GoogleCloudPlatform/market-data-transcoder/README.md

-                        The source file format --base64              Indicates if each individual message extracted from the source is base 64 encoded --fix_header_tags FIX_HEADER_TAGS
+                        The source file format --base64              Indicates if each individual message extracted from the source is base 64 encoded --base64_urlsafe      Indicates if each individual message extracted from the source is base 64 url safe encoded --fix_header_tags FIX_HEADER_TAGS
                         Comma delimited list of fix header tags --fix_separator FIX_SEPARATOR